Ledig stilling på Universitetet i Oslo

 The application must include

-- CV with full summary of education, practice, academic employment and any publications.
+- CV with full summary of education, practice and academic work (including possible publications).
 The period of enrolment (admission-completion) in the master's study programme must be specified.

 - Academic transcripts (university degrees only)